Postgraduate Short Course Provision

 This course will also examine the assessment of patients and the effect of comorbidities and other medication on dementia.
 It will also address the need for a holistic and palliative care approach to the management of dementia patients.

 The P4P short courses have been designed to help pharmacists, nurses and allied health professionals working in all aspects of health care to develop key skills and knowledge in order to prepare them for the non-medical prescribing programme.
 We have been running our prescribing programme at the Medway School of Pharmacy since 2004 and have qualified over 400 students.
 We have come to recognise that students from different professions find different elements of the prescribing programme particularly challenging.
 These P4P short courses are intended to help address these pre-prescribing challenges before applying for the full programme.
-Choose from Clinical and Consultation Skills (two-day course), Numeracy (eCourse) or Pharmacology (eCourse).
+Choose from Numeracy (eCourse, 5 credits) or Pharmacology (eCourse, 5 credits).

 New Skills Courses